wesleyhuang23/fanflix/README.md

 # Movie Detail
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/details.png?raw=true)
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/lead%20cast%20and%20trailer.png?raw=true)
 Every movie you can search for on Fanflix will have its own detail pages.
 This applies to all 2 million possible titles.
 As you scroll you get more information about the movie as well as trailers, high resolution backdrops that make great desktop wallpapers and user reviews.
+Under the poster if the film is not currently in theaters, but is availible on itunes or google play, it will display the two platform indicators.
+These will take you to their site where users can make their purchase of the movie.

 # Full Cast and Crew
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/fullcast.png?raw=true)
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/crew.png?raw=true)
 Clicking on the full cast and crew button on the details page will list the full list of actors playing in the movie as well as the crew of directors, producers and camera people who worked on the film.
 Clicking on anyone of these will take you to their detail page.
+If the image of the actor is not availible then it will display the first letter of the persons name as a replacement using a simple conditional.

 # People
 ![alt tag](https://github.com/wesleyhuang23/fanflix/blob/master/screenshots/person2.png?raw=true)